rugleb/JsonCompare/README.md

 ### Configuration

-You can define your configuration file and transfer it to Compare class constructor.
+The default configuration can be overridden by passing the config dictionary to the Compare class constructor.
-But first make sure that the structure of your configuration file is similar to [this](https://github.com/rugleb/jsoncomparison/blob/master/jsoncomparison/data/config.json).

 Example: